-What is a Tool Grinder, Filer, or Sharpener?
+What Does it Take to Be a Tool Grinder, Filer, or Sharpener?

-Job Description: Perform precision smoothing, sharpening, polishing, or grinding of metal objects.
+Job Description & Duties Perform precision smoothing, sharpening, polishing, or grinding of metal objects.

 - Remove finished workpieces from machines and place them in boxes or on racks, setting aside pieces that are defective.